34rth/34rth-javascript-core-oo/README.md

 ```

 ## Init Hooks
 Init hooks allow to trigger any number of callback functions whenever a new instance of a class is created.
+Init hooks traverse the whole prototype chain (ie parent's init hooks will also get triggered).
+See [example file](examples/05_init_hooks.js).

 ```javascript
 var my_class = earth.core.object.extend(function(_super){